District Posts Unify School Communication Across Schools

 The Channel Flexibility: One-Way and Two-Way Communication Options

 District posts support both one-way and two-way communication.
 Comments can be turned on or off, with moderation managed at the school level.
 The School Signals platform encourages respectful, meaningful online dialogue that supports positive and trustworthy interactions.
+All post deliveries are tracked by account, giving districts clarity into message reach.

 Message Delivery Options